- Sponsored Content

 Look out for:

 For more information, visit bottegamichelangelo.com.

 Here's the perfect appetizer to start off your meal.
 Our Grilled Shrimp & Street Corn appetizer combines shrimp, avocado, cotija cheese, pico de gallo, corn tortilla strips, & cholula crema.

 Cafe a La C’Art is a French-American bistro located Downtown with a delicious breakfast, lunch, and dinner, as well as brunch on weekends.
-They also have a great happy hour should you be in the mood.

 Featured menu items: